breandan/breandan.github.io/_posts/2014-08-18-shell-script.md

 title: IntelliJ IDEA on Linux
 ---

 As a Java application, the IntelliJ Platform officially supports Linux operating systems running GNOME or KDE.
 The following shell script will install any Linux-compatible JetBrains IDE on any [Debian based Linux distribution](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).
-To run it, paste `wget -O jetbrains-install.sh http://goo.gl/Sq8gQR` into a terminal.
+To run it, paste `wget z.ndan.co/jetbrains-install.sh` into a terminal.
 This will fetch the following script:

 {% highlight bash %}
 {% include jetbrains-install.sh %}